Estate Planning Strategies to Protect Digital Assets

 Make a List

-You can start by creating an inventory of your digital assets, including account names, usernames, passwords, pin numbers, and other access codes.
-This is especially important for digital assets that don’t offer succession planning, such as cryptocurrency.
+Start by creating an inventory of your digital assets, including account names, usernames, passwords, PINs, and other access credentials.
+This is especially important for digital assets that do not offer succession planning, such as cryptocurrency.

-To ensure your loved ones receive your digital assets, they must first know the asset exists and, second, have the access information available to them.
-Once you’ve prepared this list, you should keep it in a secure location.
-The list should be updated every year when preparing your tax returns.
+To ensure your loved ones can access your digital assets, they must first know the assets exist and have the necessary access information.
+Once you have prepared this list, store it in a secure location.
+It should also be updated annually, such as when preparing your tax returns.

 Name a Legacy Contact

-You can often name a specific person as your digital executor via the digital account itself.
-For example, companies like Facebook, Instagram, and Apple allow you to designate the person who may access your account/data at death; this person is known as a “legacy contact.”
-However, not all digital companies (such as cryptocurrency) provide their users with this option.
+You can often designate a specific person as your digital executor through the account provider.
+For example, companies like Facebook, Instagram, and Apple allow you to name a “legacy contact” who may access your account or data upon your death.
+However, not all digital platforms, such as cryptocurrency providers, offer this option.

 Update Your Estate Plan